 Black Bear Photo Album

 There is no other area of Alaska which offers better opportunities to harvest a wide range of color phase Black Bears than in our hunt area.

-Approximately 35% of our Black Bears are of a color phase which ranges from nearly white, to blond, copper, blue and chocolate.
+Approximately 35% of our Black Bears are of a color phase that ranges from nearly white, to blond, copper, blue, and chocolate.
 Occasionally a bear may have darker-colored legs than the body, or have some other unusual color scheme.
-Some bears are so unique that they are locally called a “line-back cinnamon bear,” because of a distinctive reddish colored line which runs along the spine of some copper-colored bears.
+Some bears are so unique that they are locally called a “line-back cinnamon bear,” because of a distinctive reddish-colored line that runs along the spine of some copper-colored bears.